 Shadows: Adjusts the lightness or darkness of shadows to reveal the details you want.

 Midtones: Adjusts the lightness or darkness of midtone areas of the photo.

 Highlights: Adjusts the highlights to the brightness you want.

 White point: Adjusts the point at which white areas are completely white.

 Change the color cast of a specific color in a photo: Click the pop-up menu below Levels, then choose the color you want to change.
 Drag the handles to adjust the brightness or darkness of that color in the photo.

-Change the histogram to display Luminance values (instead of RGB values): Click the pop-up menu under the Levels icon, then choose Luminance.
-For example, you might want to change the histogram to luminance values when working with black and white photos.
+Change the histogram to display luminance values (instead of RGB values): Click the pop-up menu below Levels, then choose Luminance.
+For example, you might want to change the histogram to luminance values when working with black-and-white photos.
 The histogram handles perform the same functions as when the RGB histogram appears.